1. Introduction

 Tracks fix a direction.
 Theologically this can be read as a reminder to evaluate the moral and spiritual direction of one’s life.
 If a train in the dream is on a clear track toward a known station, it could symbolize a call to intentional faithfulness; if it is heading toward a dangerous place, the image functions as a pastoral summons to repentance and course correction.
 The Bible frequently warns about paths that lead away from God and urges correction.

-Ponder the path of thy feet, and let all thy ways be established.
+26Ponder the path of thy feet, and let all thy ways be established.
+27Turn not to the right hand nor to the left: remove thy foot from evil.

 Providential timing and control: schedule and engine